openconfig/ondatra/knebind/README.md

 This repo includes an
-[example integration test](integration/integration_test.go) that uses the KNE binding, as well as a [testbed file](integration/testbed.textproto) for that test.
+[example integration test](integration/integration_test.go) that uses the KNE binding, a [testbed file](integration/testbed.textproto) for that test, and a [KNE topology file](integration/topology.textproto) that is matched by the testbed.
 To execute the test, you must:

 1.  create a local KNE topology with at least two linked nodes, as the testbed requires